-Email marketing has proven to be one of the most effective marketing strategies in the age of technology and MailChimp, a popular email marketing platform, has helped businesses, big and small to leverage the technology for a cheap price; however, it seems like, with the new policy update by MailChimp, marketers should begin looking for a mailchimp alternative soon.
+Email marketing has proven to be one of the most effective marketing strategies in the age of technology and Mailchimp, a popular email marketing platform, has helped businesses, big and small to leverage the technology for a cheap price; however, it seems like, with the new policy update by MailChimp, marketers should begin looking for a mailchimp alternative soon.
 One should can look at this Mailerlite & Mailchimp piece.

 On May 15th, Mailchimp sent an email announcement to all its users that significant changes are coming to the popular email marketing platform.
 One of the most notable change that the company will be implementing is its bid to become a more holistic marketing platform by integrating into its system an “all-in-one Marketing Platform for going businesses.”

 The new MailChimp brags of a “powerful” Marketing CRM, a tool that Mailchimp said could help growing businesses “build better relationships” with their customers.
 A CRM tool or a Customer Relationship Management tool is an approach to manage the company’s interactions with current and potential customers by using data analytics about the customers’ history taken from available big data to improve communication and marketing.